drfengyu/gitstudy1/readme.txt

-Creating a new branch is quickly & simple & easily.
+Creating a new branch is quickly & simple & easy.